Pokémon Go live events: 2019

-2020–2022
+2020–2023

 In 2020, due to the COVID-19 pandemic which limited the capacity for in-person gatherings, Niantic opted for a fully online Go Fest, holding the event worldwide and enabling players to participate in the event at home.
 It was held on 25–26 July 2020.

 The 2021 Go Fest was held on 17–18 July, with a lower ticket price of $5.
 With the pandemic's impact having lessened in parts of the world, the 2021 Go Fest involved at-home events still, but also a number of real-life gatherings in 21 cities across the United States and Europe.
 Unlike events in 2017–2019, which saw Niantic set up many Pokémon themed builds across the parks, the 2021 events were described as having "a lighter touch", with the locations intended to be more spread out.
-Each of the 21 locations were still manned by Niantic staff.
+Each of the 21 locations were still staffed by Niantic personnel.
 A special "raid egg" display was set up at Maggie Daley Park in Chicago, in reference to the first Go Fest held in the city.

 The global part of the 2022 Go fest was held 4–5 June with a finale event 27 August.
 A pink flower around the logo hinted that the mythical Pokémon Shaymin would make its Pokémon Go debut.
 It was officially confirmed later.
 There were also in-person events in three cities in different weekends: 1–3 July in Berlin, 22–24 July in Seattle, and 5–7 August in Sapporo.

+The 2023 Go fest had three cities with in-person events, 4–6 August in London and Osaka, and 18–20 August in New York City, as well as a global event 26–27 August.